ros-navigation/docs.nav2.org/migration/Humble.rst

 SmootherSelector BT Node
 ************************
 `PR #3283 <https://github.com/ros-planning/navigation2/pull/3283>`_ adds a BT node to set the smoother based on a topic or a default.
-See the configuration guide :ref:`SimpleSmoother` for more details.
+See the configuration guide :ref:`configuring_simple_smoother` for more details.

 Publish Costmap Layers